 - Yorkshire Wolds Way

-The new England Coast Path is being created in sections – you can see a map of which areas are being worked on here.
+The England Coast Path is being created in sections – you can see a map of which areas are being worked on here.
 It will be shown on Ordnance Survey maps and as each section opens we’ll show it on this website.
 You can see open sections and their relationship to the other National Trails here.

+The first section to open was in Dorset.
 The next two sections opened in Spring 2014 are on the north east coast in Durham between Hartlepool and Sunderland, and on the west Cumbrian coast between Allonby and Whitehaven.

 Durham, Hartlepool and Sunderland